 - 1. Empty all debris into the waste containers.

-- 2. Keep tables, chair and floors clean.
+- 2. Keep tables, chairs and floors clean.

 - 3. Push chairs back after eating.

 - 4. Talk in a normal voice tone.

 - 5. Keep the cafeteria lines orderly.

-- 6. Never push or run.
-Moving ahead of other students in the line is unacceptable behavior.
+- 6. Never push or run. moving ahead of other students in the line is unacceptable behavior.

 - 7. Clean up any food you drop or spill.

 - 8. Respect the cafeteria workers serving the food and obey the teachers on cafeteria supervision.

-- 9. Students are to take their trays and dishes to the washroom area.
-Remember....this is a cafeteria not a restaurant.